< Browse to Previous Essay | Browse to Next Essay >

 A Political Life

 In 1996 Kenney ran for secretary of state and was defeated by Republican Ralph Munro.
 But her campaign caught the attention of Governor Mike Lowry (b.
 1939), who in 1997 appointed her to fill Ken Jacobsen's House seat in the 46th district, left empty when Jacobsen was appointed to a vacant seat in the state Senate.
-The next year, Kenney was elected to her seat with 70 percent of the vote.
-She ran against Don Arnold, a former Boeing business manager; her victory made her the first elected female Latina representative in Washington state.
+The next year, Kenney was elected to her seat with 70 percent of the vote, defeating Don Arnold, a former Boeing business manager.

 Kenney's record shows an intense interest in education issues and migrant workers' rights.
 HB 1079, sponsored by Kenney, was a 2003 bill that allowed young illegal residents of the U.S. who were graduating from high school to receive in-state college tuition if certain criteria were met.
 This legislation was a precursor to the Development, Relief, and Education for Alien Minors Act (DREAM), a federal bill that would grant in-state tuition to undocumented resident students, as well as providing a path to full citizenship.
 The latest version of the DREAM Act is still awaiting a vote in the United States Senate.